 Yes, the standard plan for 7 Cups of Tea is free, considering you can gain advice through the online community.
-However, if you want to get one-on-one therapy, you need to pay for a better plan.
+However, if you want to get one-on-one therapy, you need to pay for better subscription plans.

 How do you start to see a therapist?

 You may start to see a therapist by talking to a psychologist first.
-Some psychologists double as therapists, so they may help you when diagnosed with a mental condition.
+Some psychologists double as therapists, so they may reach for help you when diagnosed with a mental condition such as substance abuse, post traumatic stress disorder, eating disorders, and other mental health conditions.
 Others provide referrals to other therapists so that you will no longer have to search for one.

 I could not thank my parents enough for supporting me throughout my recovery.
-I made it clear that I would not let them pay for my counseling and therapy, so they merely helped me look for a local training institute where I could get either service for free.
+I made it clear that I would not let them pay for affordable counseling and therapy, so they merely helped me look for a local training institute where I could get affordable counseling for free.
 A few months later, I called my former boss, hoping to get my old job back.
 I felt overjoyed when they agreed to hire me again and promised to make fishing nothing but a hobby.